wtetsu/mouse-dictionary/README.md

 Features:
 - Super fast (react in 1/60 second)
-- Detect phrases quite intelligently
+- Awesome phrases detection
-- Can import your own text data
+- Capable of importing your own text data
 - Look up connected words at one
   - camelCase -> "camel", "case"
   - snake_case -> "snake", "case"
   - splitinto  -> "split into"
 - Customizable view
+- Available not only on very normal document:
+  - YouTube captions
+  - input elements
+  - textarea
+  - ...

 Download it.